Highlighting the role of bears in Indigenous societies of North America

 The case studies in Bears demonstrate that bears were not only a source of food, but were also religious, economic, and political icons within Indigenous cultures.
 This volume convincingly portrays the black bear as one of the most socially significant species in Native eastern North America.

-Heather A. Lapham is a research archaeologist in the Research Laboratories of Archaeology and adjunct associate professor of archaeology and anthropology at the University of North Carolina at Chapel Hill.
+Heather A. Lapham is the associate director of the Research Laboratories of Archaeology and adjunct associate professor of archaeology and anthropology at the University of North Carolina at Chapel Hill.
 She is the author of Hunting for Hides: Deerskins, Status, and Cultural Change in the Protohistoric Appalachians.
-Gregory Waselkov is professor emeritus of anthropology at the University of South Alabama.
+Gregory A. Waselkov is professor emeritus of anthropology at the University of South Alabama.
 His many books include A Conquering Spirit: Fort Mims and the Redstick War of 1813–1814.

 A volume in the Florida Museum of Natural History: Ripley P. Bullen Series